 The calculation of cost per night in the earlier article gave one method of doing this calculation.
 As I said at the time there are several methods you could use and I've now updated the spreadsheet with 3 different methods.

 The calculation of cost per night causes a lot of discussion amongst folks who are financially oriented.
-At SherpaReport, we've had comments from members and potential members of destination clubs and even some comments from CFOs at some of the destination clubs.
+At SherpaReport, we've had comments from members and potential members of destination clubs and residence funds and even some comments from CFOs at some of the destination clubs.
 People with MBAs, CPAs, CFAs, CFPs have provided feedback, and it seems that if you talk to 10 people about this then you'll get at least 5 answers as to the way to do this calculation.

 - Annual dues

 - Non refundable portion of the initial fee